Fantasy Football Week 2: FLEX Rankings

 It pays to draft (or add) a high-value backup running back.
 Some have so much standalone value they become viable flex starts.
 Others gain immense value when the running back ahead of them suffers an injury (looking at you, Jerome Ford).
 And some just end up supplanting the incumbent starter ahead of them.
 Such is the case of Kyren Williams.

-Williams was being drafted as nothing more than a backup, insurance for Cam Akers.
+Williams was being drafted as nothing more than a backup, insurance for Cam Akers (who is now with Minnesota).

 Fast-forward two weeks of the season and Williams has gone beyond just an every-week flex option — he's a no-doubt starter.